 “My 1st attempt of baking Mango Cake”

-Bringing sweet treats to Monthly Leadership Meeting in the beginning of each month has become hubby’s style.
-Yes, the sweet savoury food made by me, for hubby’s meeting!
+Bringing sweet treats to Monthly Leadership Meeting in the beginning of each month has become the latest style.
+Yes, the sweet savoury food made by me, for the meeting!

-I made this Mango Cake for his meeting early this April.
-1st attempt, and hubby and his peers were my ‘guinea pig’ (laughing)!
+I made this Mango Cake for the meeting early this April.
+1st attempt, and all the peers were my ‘guinea pig’ (laughing)!

 I felt glad and was very pleased with my 1st attempted Mango Cake!
-Most of all, it was greatly appreciated by hubby’s colleagues.
+Most of all, it was greatly appreciated by the colleagues.
 Yeah!

 Each of them got only a small slice of it as I was capable making only a 8″ sized square cake, at the moment (smile).